 Religion, American politics, hip hop music, human rights, international law, minorities, crime; as a third year IRIO student I am interested in a lot of different things.
 When writing for Checks&Balances I try to pick those topics that I think will interest you and provide you with a background of the daily news.
 Be sure to check out this website regularly for new articles!

 Pia Dijkstra is a fourth year student of International Relations and International Organisation.
 She is currently finishing her bachelor's degree and has a specific interest in media and democratisation.

 Ruerd Haringsma, 5th year Master student of International Relations at the University of Groningen, traveler, part-time adventurer and reader of books, searches the deep, dark caverns of the internet to bring you the most fresh, astounding and arcane news of international relations.
 He also has a beard.

 Sander is an IRIO student with a distinct interest in IPE topics in order to deconstruct the quandary of economic development.
 He has done voluntary work in Mozambique and Ecuador, travelled through South-America and spent some time in Cuba.

-Sean Cotter-Lem is a first year student of International Relations and International Organization.
-Through his writing, he hopes to capture some of the nuances of contemporary international relations in print, following the sage advice of this timeless quotation: "A news story should be like a mini skirt on a pretty woman.
-Long enough to cover the subject but short enough to be interesting."
+Sean Cotter-Lem is a student at the University of Groningen.
+Through his writing, he hopes to capture some of the nuances of contemporary international relations in print.
 You can follow him on Twitter: @scotlem7

 As a second-year student I try to bring you some exceptional IRIO stories.
 Be ready to hear about topics as varied as minority and religious politics as well as the economic background of world politics.